groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/html-options/_index.md

 print("The HTML output will adapt to different screen sizes automatically")
 ```

+**The magic of responsive rendering**: When you enable `is_responsive = True`, the API automatically adds CSS media queries and flexible layouts to your HTML output.
+This means your documents will look fantastic on smartphones, tablets, and desktop computers without any additional work from you.

+**Real-world benefit**: Imagine your users accessing annual reports on their phones during commutes or reviewing presentations on tablets during meetings.
+Responsive HTML ensures they get a great experience regardless of their device.

-### Step 3: Working with External Resources
+### Step 3: Working with External Resources (Performance Game-Changer)

-For better performance and more flexibility, you can separate resources (images, fonts, stylesheets) from HTML:
+For better performance and more control, you can separate resources from your HTML.
+This is especially important for documents with many images or complex styling:

 ```python
 # Tutorial Code Example: HTML rendering with external resources